backstage/backstage/docs/features/software-templates/writing-templates.md

 ```

 Afterwards, if you are using the builtin templating action, you can start using
 the variables in your code.
-You can use also any other templating fuctions from
+You can use also any other templating functions from
 [Nunjucks](https://mozilla.github.io/nunjucks/templating.html#tags) as well.

 ```bash